Episode 23: Risk and Opportunity

 So [00:05:00] take a good close look at your contract, talk to your attorney, make sure that if you’re doing anything, contemplating doing something in AI, that you are properly protecting your business.

-Erick: Yo boy, Rich, AI will be the story of 2024, I believe.
+Erick: oh boy, Rich, AI will be the story of 2024, I believe.
 And think every conversation that you and I have, whether it’s on the show or working with clients or MSPs, this is the big elephant in the room.

 And whether or not you decide to participate in AI and deal with, the proper preparation and address the risk and engage with your legal counsel to make sure that you’re protected, your clients will drag you into it.
 So that’s, I’m speaking from experience, rich.
 I never thought I’d deliver some of the things that I delivered as an MSP in my MSP, because I never thought they were a thing, from liquor control systems to all kinds of craziness.